 - (1) The party submitting a Planning Guide Revision Request (PGRR) may request that the PGRR be considered on an urgent timeline ("Urgent") only when the submitter can reasonably show that an existing Planning Guide provision is impairing or could imminently impair ERCOT System reliability or wholesale or retail market operations, or is causing or could imminently cause a discrepancy between a Settlement formula and a provision of the ERCOT Protocols. - (2) The Reliability and Operations Subcommittee (ROS) may designate the PGRR for Urgent consideration if a submitter requests Urgent status or upon valid motion in a regularly scheduled meeting of the ROS.
-Criteria for designating a PGRR as Urgent are that the PGRR requires immediate attention due to: - (a) Serious concerns about ERCOT System reliability or market operations under the unmodified language; or - (b) The crucial nature of a Settlement activity conducted pursuant to any Settlement formula. - (3) ERCOT shall prepare an Impact Analysis for Urgent PGRRs as soon as practicable. - (4) ROS or the Planning Working Group (PLWG) shall consider the Urgent PGRR and Impact Analysis, if available, at the next regularly scheduled ROS or PLWG meeting, or at a special meeting called by the ROS or PLWG chair to consider the Urgent PGRR.
+Criteria for designating a PGRR as Urgent are that the PGRR requires immediate attention due to: - (a) Serious concerns about ERCOT System reliability or market operations under the unmodified language; or - (b) The crucial nature of a Settlement activity conducted pursuant to any Settlement formula. - (3) ERCOT shall prepare an Impact Analysis for Urgent PGRRs as soon as practicable. - (4) ROS or the Planning Working Group (PLWG) shall consider the Urgent PGRR and Impact Analysis, if available, at the next regularly scheduled ROS or PLWG meeting, or at a special meeting called by the ROS or PLWG leadership to consider the Urgent PGRR.
 The Wholesale Market Subcommittee (WMS) may monitor Urgent PGRRs and shall submit comments as appropriate. - (5) If the submitter desires to further expedite processing of the PGRR, a request for voting via email may be submitted to the ROS chair.
 The ROS chair may grant the request for voting via email.
-Such voting shall be conducted pursuant to the Technical Advisory Committee Procedures.
-If ROS recommends approval of an Urgent PGRR, ERCOT shall issue an ROS Report reflecting the ROS action and post it on the ERCOT website within three Business Days after ROS takes action.
-The TAC chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation. - (6) Any PGRRs that take effect pursuant to an Urgent request shall be subject to an Impact Analysis pursuant to Section 1.2.4.8, ERCOT Impact Analysis Based on Reliability and Operations Subcommittee Report, and ERCOT Board consideration pursuant to Section 1.2.4.12, ERCOT Board Vote.
+Such voting shall be conducted pursuant to the Technical Advisory Committee Procedures. - (6) If recommended for approval by ROS, ERCOT shall post a ROS Report on the ERCOT website within three Business Days after ROS takes action.
+The TAC chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation. - (7) Any Urgent PGRRs shall be subject to an Impact Analysis pursuant to Section 1.2.4.8, ERCOT Impact Analysis Based on Reliability and Operations Subcommittee Report, and ERCOT Board consideration pursuant to Section 1.2.4.12, ERCOT Board Vote.